gregschmit/rails-rest-framework/docs/_guide/2_controllers.md

 The `fields` property defines the fields available for things like serialization and allowed parameters in body or query params.
 If `fields` is not set, then it will default to all columns and associations, which is helpful when developing an administrative API.
-For most APIs, however, `fields` should always be explicitly defined.
+For most APIs, however, `fields` should be explicitly defined.

 While you can also define per-request fields by overriding `get_fields`, you should also define a set of fields on the controller which is used for things like the `OPTIONS` metadata.